Event properties

 In paths, you can apply event property filters in two ways:

 • On the anchor event.
 Apply filters to the specific Feature, Page, or Track Event that acts as the starting point or ending point of the analysis.
-Global event properties (device data and historical metadata) are supported for all event types, while custom event properties are only supported for Features and Track Events.

 • On the entire path.
 Apply filters to all steps in the path, which can include Features, Pages, and Track Events.
 Only global event properties are supported for this filter.

 Note: Custom event properties only display on events they're configured for.
+Page parameters are currently only supported in Data Explorer.

 Group by event properties